LeapYear/ly-python-tools/README.md

 # ly_python_tools

+This repo is intended to codify a number of opinionated best-practice approaches to writing python code.

-This package consists of a few executables:
+It consists of a few executables:

 - autoupgrade: A tool that automatically upgrades developer dependencies for a poetry project.
-- version: Uses configuration to adds CI metadata to python package versions and enforces pep440.
+- version: Helps enforce pep440 specification for python projects.

+and a number of lint and pre-commit configurations that we believe should be taken as solid recommendations for any python project.
+Making your project depend on this package will also install a number of linters out-of-the-box:

+- autoflake
+- black
+- reorder-python-imports
+- pyupgrade
+- pyright
+- flake8 (optional)
+- prospector (optional)

+however you are expected to configure and run these yourself.

 This is pre-alpha quality software.
 Use at your own risk.